 The point is, I am a questioner of the world.
 I wonder about things and always have to figure out why.
 But with my belief in God?
 I never questioned it.
 Never.
 Not even as a kid.
 I believe in Him with all my heart.
 (Incidentally, I take no credit for this because it’s all His doing.)
 I can feel God’s presence in my life and always did.
 I am grateful to Him for this.
 When I say, as I did in my book Father’s Eyes, that I’m grateful he sought me out, I say that not as a bragging point but as a way of showing thanks.
 He’s the one that loves us first so we can love and get to know Him.

 By now you might be thinking that when bad things happen, I immediately say amen and thanks for the lessons.
 However, I don’t.
 I rely on my faith to figure it all out, and when I can’t figure it all out, I rely on my faith to guide me to a place where I can move on.
 I know some people that never seem to have a bad day (on the outside at least.)
-They never get frustrated, never say, “What the deuce!”
 When something negative hits they put a smile on their face and say there has to be a reason.

 This is where faith comes in again.
-You got problems?
+Turn to God and listen to him.
 Reach out.
 God will make sure there’s someone there.
 But if you’re a “toughie” sitting in a room by yourself refusing to talk to people?
 He can’t get the people there.
 You’ve got to work with Him in order to benefit from this great thing He does.

-So let’s recap: First, cry.
-Second, reach out.
-Third?
-Move on.
-Now you really need to just get over it.
-You’ve had your cry, which may have been on your friend’s shoulder, and now you need to make the effort to get over it.
-Why?
-Because if you stay in this place of sadness it will bring you much further down that the setback did.
+Then, move on from it emotionally.
+If you stay in this place of sadness it will bring you much further down that the setback did.
 Don’t let it do that.
 Make an effort to do something that will move you forward.
 It won’t be easy at first, and it will be different for everyone.
 It may mean getting over that old boyfriend, applying for a new job, figuring out a new way to get what you need, getting more information…. whatever.
 Sometimes it’s just a matter of getting out and talking to people.
-Yesterday I went to the dentist and had a new person work on my teeth.
-She just randomly started talking to me about something she’s dealing with, and ‘lo and behold if it wasn’t the same thing I was.
-She had a different perspective, different information.
-She made me look at my own situation differently.
-She gave me hope that perhaps my situation will work out, although not at all like I had originally imagined it would.

 Staying positive doesn’t mean you are a robot or Stepford wife sitting there with a stupid smile on your face.
 But it does mean you look at your life with hope, that you realize the gifts you’ve been given, and you thank God.
 That thankfulness part is a big one for me.
 When I start to whine and think, “why me,” well I just get down on my knees.
 There are times I actually pray like, “Wow, I am so stupid.
 Sorry about that.
 Please help me look at it differently next time.”
 God is a great reality check.
 Not only does He remind you that it’s going to be okay but He also lets you see all those things that are so very good in your life.
 You can’t be stuck in a place of sadness when you’re grateful.
 That’s the secret of thankfulness, it actually helps you move on.